 This post may contain affiliate links.
 I will earn a small commission if you purchase through them, at no extra cost to you.

 India is much more than a beautiful and vast country.
-It is a multi culture and tradition destination with more than 65.000 km2 to explore.
-Its diversity is so widespread that even after travelling to multiple destinations within India over the years, you will still not manage to cover it all.
+It is a multi-cultural and traditional destination with more than 65,000 km2 to explore.
+Its diversity is so widespread that even after traveling to multiple destinations within India over the years, you will still not manage to cover it all.

 If you are planning a trip soon, you should definitely pick up just a few destinations you would like to visit, because it is not possible to go everywhere.
 Let’s discover a small piece of what India looks like… in the South.

 The South of India is totally different from the rest of India in its culture, its traditions and its people.
 You will meet very warm people and you will never get tired of discovering new places…

 MumbaiMumbai, or Bombay, is the capital of the state of Maharashtra and India’s financial capital.
 It is also home to the Bollywood movie industry.
 Being a former British colony, the city still has a mixture of British and Indian architecture… It is very interesting.
 Surrounded by the sea, Mumbai is gorgeous and impressive, with more than 20 million inhabitants!